purcell/emacs.d/README.md

 <kbd>M-x package-list-packages</kbd>, then <kbd>U</kbd> followed by <kbd>x</kbd>.

+You should usually restart Emacs after pulling changes or updating packages so that they can take effect.
+Emacs should usually restore your working buffers when you restart due to this configuration's use of the `desktop` and `session` packages.

 ## Adding your own customization

 To add your own customization, use <kbd>M-x customize</kbd> and/or